Best things to do in Montreal

 What is it?
-A prime example of Montreal’s neon-soaked history of exotic dancers on the ground floor, with an upstairs cabaret featuring burlesque, vaudeville and drag shows.
+A prime example of Montreal’s neon-soaked history of exotic dancers on the ground floor strip club, with an upstairs cabaret featuring burlesque, vaudeville and drag shows.

 Why go?
 One of the few businesses to remain intact since Montreal’s red-light district was given a major facelift, Café Cléopâtre is part of the reason why this city was formerly known as the Paris of North America.
 Its clientele generally skews more local, except when its space hosts the likes of Just for Laughs events and the Montreal Fetish Weekend.

 Don’t miss: The first Saturday of every month has Bareoke, combining karaoke with stripping by anyone who wants to participate.
 It’s more wholesome than it sounds with a respectful and fun vibe.

 What is it?
 A Mile End bookstore belonging to a Canadian publishing company specializing in comics and graphic novels by authors both international and national.

 Why go?
 Drawn and Quarterly has been an publisher of comics since 1990.
 Its popularity was followed up by the creation of this bookstore in 2007 and has since grown into a gathering place of the city’s literati and organizes big name book launches.
 It’s not just about comics either, as the store curates solid selections both in fiction and non-fiction.

 Don’t miss: Regularly scheduled readings by authors that make for high-spirited events, but May is the month to visit for Free Comic Book Day or the Montreal Comic Arts Festival.